 The 7 best dog foods for anal gland issues

 High-fiber formulas are the best types of dog food for anal gland issues.
-Fiber improves digestion, supports the gut microbiome, and can even reduce inflammation in the large intestine––including the anal glands!
+Fiber improves gut health, supports the gut microbiome, and can even reduce inflammation in the large intestine––including the anal glands!

 Looking for the best dog food to prevent scooting and other unpleasant signs of anal gland distress?
 Try foods with the following ingredients:

-The digestive system benefits from a soluble and insoluble fiber blend, and sweet potato provides a hearty mix of both for maximum impact.
+The gut benefits from a soluble and insoluble fiber blend, and sweet potato provides a hearty mix of both for maximum impact.